ea7klk/bm-lastheard-node/README.md

 ## Description
 This is a NodeJS program, developed almost completely with GitHub Copilot that could be useful for radio amateurs using the Brandmeister DMR network.

+Copilot was spot on for most of the things, the only issues I had to change manually were some confusions about treating JSON objects as strings and the portions to filter out some data.

-It connect to the BM Lastheard websocket.
+It connects to the BM Lastheard websocket (socket.io).
 It gets all the data, ignores non-group calls and calls shorter than 5 seconds.
+It calculates the duration of the call
 It inserts this data into an SQLITE database.
-I am also providing some simple web pages to display some of the data
+I'm also providing some simple web pages to display some of the data

 ## Prerequisites
 - Docker